Green EnergyHelp the Environment with a Hydronic Green Energy System

-Ground source and geo-exchange systems exploit the differential between the earth’s mean temperature (typically down to about 225′ from the surface) and the outside air temperature.
+Ground source and geo-exchange systems exploit the differential between the earth’s mean temperature and the outside air temperature.
 The earth stores the heat that it absorbs from the sun.
-Depending upon the region, ambient soil structure, presence of water, etc., the temperature of the earth at these depths hovers around 45 to 60 degrees Fahrenheit.
-During the heating season, heat is extracted from the earth and through a heat pump.
+During the heating season, heat is extracted from the earth through a heat pump.
 That heat is distributed to the building using either radiant floors or forced-air.
 During the cooling season, the process is reversed; heat is extracted from the building and distributed back into the earth.

 In our area, this is accomplished by drilling a series of 4 7/8″ holes to a depth of between 175′ and 225′.
 The number of holes required depends primarily on the size of the building.
 Piping containing water (and an antifreeze component) is looped down and up each hole, and then everything is filled with grout similar to that used in drilling for oil or natural gas.
 The system is closed, meaning that the liquid stays within the system; nothing is taken from or added to the earth except heat.
 The liquid within the system is pumped into the building, where the extraction or exchange process takes place.
 The tops of the holes are generally located about 6 feet below the surface, and all manifolds and piping to and from the building are underground.
 No maintenance is required for the loop fields, as the holes and piping are called, and have a useable life of at least 50 to 100 years.